andrewrproper/andrewrproper.github.io/_posts/software/2016-09-19-electron-webb-app.md

 #
 subheadline: ""
 title: "Electron Web App"
-teaser: "Run a website on your desktop in its own window"
+teaser: "Run a website on your desktop in its own window."
 categories:
    - Software
 tags: